Sleep

 Your body likes routine.
 Try to go to bed and get up and at the same time every day.
 Make this a priority.
 Don’t try to catch up on sleep on the weekends.
 You can throw your body off even more by trying to catch up on sleep over the weekends, which can then make it harder to sleep during the week.

 Stop using your phone, laptop and other technology an hour before you plan on going to sleep.
 Exposure to light stimulates the brain keeping you wide awake when you should be sleeping.
-Use this hour to relax and unwind before bed.
+Use the hour before bed to relax and unwind before bed.

 I love coffee as much as anyone, but if you’re having trouble sleeping avoiding caffeine is a good idea as caffeine is a stimulant and will disrupt your sleep.
 At least only have caffeine early in the day as it has a half-life of 4 hours, so it takes a while to be out of your system.